• Home

 View of Ju dal’Ega pass.

-I was there early in the season and yet there was no lake at all, just an empty hole as you see in the picture below.
-This area all the way to the summit is just a rock, and there are no water streams around.
+I was there early in the season and there was no lake at all, just an empty hole as you see in the picture below.
+From this area all the way to the summit it is pure rock, and there are no water streams around.

 Lake Conturines without water.